|Ark is an application to manage file archives|

 Creating an Archive

-- Files can be added to form the archive using the Action menu
+- Files can be added to form the archive using the Archive menu

 - Alternatively files can be dragged from a Konqueror or Dolphin window into the main Ark window

-- Also on the Action menu is which can pull a whole directory into the archive
+- Also on the Archive menu is which can pull a whole directory into the archive

 - Files can be added to a saved archive at any time.